 "For He who is mighty has done great things for me, and holy is His name.
 And His mercy is on those who fear Him from generation to generation."..."

-I think it is wrong to leave words out of the middle of a sentence of Scripture.
+It is wrong to leave words out of the middle of a sentence of Scripture.
 Revelation warns against this.
 (Rev 22:19) In fact, I would say that leaving those two words out of the sentence changes the whole meaning of the Magnificat.
 Those two words "...for me..." put the rest of the Magnificat into relation with Mary, they put her at the centre of it.
 Mike Rich also leaves out any other mention of Mary in the Magnificat.
 He leaves out this:

 My soul magnifies the Lord,